manas-mukherjee/MLTools/src/mlnd-projects/Capstone/diabetes/proposal.md

 ### Evaluation Metrics

 While evaluating the performance of the benchmark models and best solution model, we will leverage the 'model accuracy' using train/test split or K-fold cross validation.
-The input dataset is bit unbalanced(~35%:65%) w.r.t the predition variable 'outcome', so we will definately consider the 'recall' factor.
+The input dataset is bit unbalanced(~35%:65%) w.r.t the predition variable 'outcome', so we will definately consider the 'recall' factor and use 'confusion matrix' to measure different types of prediction.
 Since this model will be used to desease diagnosis, we will try to minimize the 'false negative' type error (i.e A result that appears negative when it should not).

 In this case, we would use F2 Score since it favors 'recall' over 'precision'.